Biden tests negative for COVID-19, leaves isolation

 “This morning, he tested negative for the SARS-CoV-2 virus by antigen testing.
 Given these reassuring factors, the President will discontinue his strict isolation measures,” the letter explained.

-Biden is expected to deliver remarks in the Rose Garden at 11:30 a.m.
-ET.
+Biden delivered remarks in the Rose Garden at 11:30 a.m.
+ET before returning to work at the Oval Office.

 The president tested positive for COVID-19 last Thursday morning and experienced very mild symptoms.
 Biden has been fully vaccinated and boosted twice, press secretary Karine Jean-Pierre said in a statement.